 "Not a blacksmith could be found in the whole land of Israel, because the Philistines had said, “Otherwise the Hebrews will make swords or spears!”
 So all Israel went down to the Philistines to have their plow points, mattocks, axes and sickles sharpened.
 The price was two-thirds of a shekel for sharpening plow points and mattocks, and a third of a shekel for sharpening forks and axes and for repointing goads.
 So on the day of the battle not a soldier with Saul and Jonathan had a sword or spear in his hand; only Saul and his son Jonathan had them."
 1 Sam 13:19-22

-The Philistines were already in the area in Isaac's time (Genesis 26) and appear in Judges 3, 10 and 13-16.
+The Philistines were already in the area in Isaac's time (Genesis 26) and appear in Judges 3, 10, and 13-16.
 In the 12th century BC more of them came, and they occupied the coast from Gaza to today's Tel Aviv.
 Would they have gained a foothold in the land if the people had been faithful to God in the age of the Judges?

 Hannah (1 Sam 1:1 - 2:11)

-The sanctuary was in Shiloh (since Josh 18:1)
+The sanctuary was in Shiloh (Josh 18:1)

-Similarities with Rachel: Harassed by concubine, loved more by her husband, God hears and gives a child.
+Similarities with Rachel: Harassed by concubine, loved more by her husband, God heard and gave a child.

 Hannah's song (2:1-10):